Crystalline (song): Music video

 The music video for "Crystalline" was recorded on 26 May and was directed by long-time collaborator Michel Gondry.
 It was premiered on 26 July 2011 on YouTube.
 The video opens with a view of the moon and a meteor shower on it, forming different forms and crystals.
 Björk stars as a spectator of the meteor rain in the sky, as some kind of god.
 The video features heavy computer and stop-motion animation.
-Gondry explained about the video:
+Gondry said:

 We filmed the clip still by still, exposing the film several times.
 I decided that, in the clip, the meteor shower would fall onto the ground and make a sound.
 The idea of a ray of light provocating an impact on those things and making them move intrigated me.
 Then, they create wavelets, just like rain.
 On the third verse, they create bubbles where metallic objects appear.
 All this resulted from several conversations I had with Björk about these matters.

 The video received a nomination at the Antville Music Video Awards, in the Best Art Direction category.